Working of Docker

 sudo chmod 666 /var/run/docker.sock

-# Start container with a background sleep process
+Step 2: Start a container with a background sleep process

 echo "[+] Starting test container..."